 If you know it’s time to overcome video game addiction or help someone who’s struggling with it, there are many resources available to help you get started.
 There are programs all over the country as well as in-person and online support groups which are dedicated to helping people break free from addiction to video games.

-The first step to ending video game addiction is to stop playing the game.
-This can be difficult, which is why many video game addicts made a successful recovery only when they discarded their gaming equipment or went away on a wilderness retreat.
+The first step to ending video game addiction is to put the controller down and step away.
+This can be difficult, which is why many video game addicts made a successful recovery only when they discard their gaming equipment or go away on a wilderness retreat.
 A severe problem with video games might require drastic solutions.
 If you have questions about treatment for video game addiction, please contact a dedicated treatment provider today.
 A video game should not be the center of anyone’s life, but if it is, there is hope for getting unshackled from the screen.